 Red Velvet Mini Cakes

 - In a large bowl, combine together flour, cocoa powder, sugar, baking powder, salt and baking soda.
-In a separate small bowl, mix curd or buttermilk, oil, red food colour, vinegar, vanilla extract and apple sauce.
+In a separate small bowl, mix curd or buttermilk, oil, red food color, vinegar, vanilla extract and apple sauce.

 - Stir the wet ingredients into the dry ingredients bowl until just mixed.
 I added another teaspoon of curd to adjust the consistency.
 Pour the batter into prepared pan.
 Bake for 15-18 minutes or till the tooth pick inserted near the centre comes out clean.
 Cool the cake completely in the pan.